 So push a regular shopping cart down the aisles to help you stick to your list.
-This reminds me of another tip: Make a list before going grocery shopping.
+Which reminds me: Make a list before going grocery shopping.

 Stacking is when you use both a store’s coupon and a manufacturer’s coupon toward the purchase of a single product.
 (For instance: a $1 Target coupon for Colgate toothpaste plus a $1 manufacturers’ coupon for that same toothpaste equals $2 off at Target.)